 Commercial detox products tend to refer vaguely to “toxins” without actually specifying what those toxins are or the mechanism by which their detox product would help in removing them.
 There’s also no evidence showing that these undefined toxins are present in particular amounts.

-Proponents of these types of detoxes often dichotomize chemicals/compounds are either fully good or fully bad.
+Proponents of these types of detoxes often dichotomize chemicals/compounds as either fully good or fully bad.
 Yet all of us are exposed to a wide variety of chemical substances, both natural and synthetic, that range from harmful and helpful, often depending on dose/amount.

 The body has many ways of getting rid of things that it doesn’t want.
 The liver, kidneys, gastrointestinal system, skin, and lungs can all join the party.
 Sometimes removal is a multi-pronged approach; for example, the liver may change the form of a compound to something that the kidneys are then able to excrete.